dataengineeringpilipinas/datahub/docs/projects/power-source-ph.md

   - philippines
 data_sources:
   - Department of Energy
+alignment: |
-alignment: "This project supports DEP Data Hub’s mission by promoting data transparency and public access to historical energy data in the Philippines.
+  This project supports DEP Data Hub’s mission by promoting data transparency and public access to historical energy data in the Philippines.

   It helps policymakers, investors, and the public understand long-term trends in power generation—from traditional to renewable sources.

-With this insight, stakeholders can make data-driven decisions in designing policies and energy projects that align with the country’s sustainable development goals."
+  With this insight, stakeholders can make data-driven decisions in designing policies and energy projects that align with the country’s sustainable development goals.
 ---

 # Power Generation by Fuel Source